Kowalski-RND/uProse/README.md

 customization will be a breeze as you only need to have a couple lines of code on your page to use μProse, <br>
 thus allowing you to retrofit an existing page with a blog without any database requirement.

-###Why?
+###That is an odd name.
+I thought so too but it actually describes the essence of this project.

+The Greek letter μ (Mu) is the International System of Units symbol for micro.<br>μProse is lightweight and small (micro) and lets you write your prose quickly and easily.
+<br><br>μ also looks very similar to the letter U and would make the project's name to be Uprose.<br>Uprose *(v.)* - to come into existence or prominence.<br><br>I think either name fits the bill and don't care which one your take to heart.

-Why another blogging platform?
+###Why another blogging platform?
 I say why not.
 It is a nice little experiment and should be fun to code.

 In addition since everything in μProse is stored in a flat file there are no passwords to remember.<br>To update the blog you upload an updated file.
 It is that simple.